This article shows you how to Create New Organization Accounts with User Administration and Sign-Ups.

 The previous Simple Administration Walkthrough showed you how to create an Organization by Migrating your Test Account.
 This article shows you a couple ways to Provision Organization Accounts, then works through both Validate and Dismiss in these situations.

-This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client, then Provisioned a Test Account as described in the Walkthrough, Introduction and Preparation.
+This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client, then Provisioned a Test Account as described in the Walkthrough, Provision Test Accounts.
 You must also have completed the Walkthrough, Migrate to an Organization.

 You can, however, use any Privileged Organization Account, though we do not recommend Production Accounts due to the way content is stored, shared, and accessed.